dwtcourses/book-engine/kids-classic-books-alexa-skill/README.md

+## Prototype for Book Engine Project

+This is simply an Alexa Skill, which can fetch book information for kids.
+Kids can ask for book by title and author or just by title.

 ## Inspiration

 As a bibliophile, I wanted my Echo to tell me about books I want to read.
 It's rating, small description, publication year and much more.
 It's little easier than "googling it", as I can just ask for kids book to Alexa.